AfterJourney00/IMHD-Dataset/README.md

 |--------<sequence_name>/
 |----------gt_<part_id>_<start>_<end>.pkl
 ```
-All the sub-folders have the similar detailed structure as the shown one of ground truth.
+All sub-folders have the similar detailed structure as the shown one of ground truth.
 Particularly, since motion annotations of some part in some sequence are not ideal, there may exist several `.pkl` files under one sequence folder.
-To parse the file name meaning of leaf `.pkl` files, here is an example: `gt_<0>_<10>_<100>.pkl: the first motion part which starts from frame_10 and ends at frame_100`.
+To parse the file name meaning of leaf `.pkl` files, here is an example: `gt_0_10_100.pkl: the first motion part which starts from frame_10 and ends at frame_100`.

 ## Getting Started
 We tested our code on ``Windows 10``, ``Windows 11``, ``Ubuntu 18.04 LTS`` and ``Ubuntu 20.04 LTS``.